mmernik/net-almanac/trunk/almanac/README.txt

 "name": a name for the event.
 Must be a non-empty string (does not need to be unique).

-"iface": the interface.
-Can be any string.

 "url": a URL link for more information.
-Can be any string.

-"router": the router where the event occurs.
 Can be any string.

 "description": a human-readable description of the event.
 Must be a non-empty string.